nextgis/formbuilder/doc/form_syntax.rst

     :<json string field: The name of the layer's field to which this element saves its value.
 Note: can be *null* if there was no field selected.
     :<json bool input_search: Whether to show all corresponding items from this combobox at the time when user types some text.
     :<json bool last: Whether to keep value for further sessions of data collection.
     :<json int ngw_id: The NGW resource identifier for the NGW lookup table or -1 if this combobox has no such connection.
+Note: all other NextGIS Web connection parameters are stored in "meta.json" file.
     :<json array values: The list of items for this combobox.
 An array of JSON objects where each one has two (or three) pairs of name-values.
 See below.

     :<json string alias: Alias (displayed value) for the item.
 Can not be void string.